Gab0/straintables/README.md

 ### 3) Visualization

-Afther the pipeline executes the main scripts, the user can execute `straintables/walkChromosomeResult.py` and load the folder in order to view the results.
+Afther the pipeline executes the docking and evaluation scripts, the user can execute `stview <result_directory_path>` in order to view the results.

 ![](https://raw.githubusercontent.com/Gab0/straintables/master/walkChr.jpg?raw=true)